 Prepare to apply for a bad credit auto loan.
 Check your credit score and review the damage.
 You need to know what a bad credit auto loan lender will see when they consider your loan application.
 Pay your bills on time and settle any balances, especially if you still owe money on your previous auto loan.
 Then bring together what money you can for a down payment on your bad credit auto loan.

 Shop around for the best deal.
 Look to different lenders for their rates on a bad credit auto loan.
 Keep your options open and don't restrict yourself.
-A high down payment or a co-signer will make it easier for a bad credit auto financing company to approve you, since it means they'll be taking less risk on you.
+A high down payment or a cosigner may make it easier for a bad credit auto financing company to approve you, since it means they'll be taking less risk on you.

 Be realistic about the car you want.
 Try to get pre-approved for a bad credit auto loan so you can set a budget for yourself before you go to the dealership.
-Alternatively, you can work with an in house bad credit auto loan lender.
-Bad credit auto loan financing from a dealership is usually more likely to approve someone with bad credit or a recent repossession.
+Alternatively, you can work with an in-house bad credit auto loan lender.

 A bad credit score and poor history can make auto financing miserable for some, but it isn't impossible for everyone.
-Unfortunately for most Americans, buying a car with cash is just not an option, leaving some consumers behind a road block caused by bad credit.
-Some reports show that more than 50 percent of consumers are burdened with subprime credit (1).
+Unfortunately for many Americans, buying a car with cash is just not an option, leaving some consumers behind a road block caused by bad credit.

 If you're in the market for a used car but don't have the credit for a normal loan, here are several ways to secure a bad credit auto loan and buy the car you've always wanted.

 Some dealerships will offer bad credit auto loan rates for consumers who struggle to find financing elsewhere.
-This is a good place to handle a bad credit auto loan and purchasing (along with service and warranty) under one roof.
+This may be a way to handle a bad credit auto loan and purchasing (along with service and warranty) under one roof.

-When you consider the options, there are just as many opportunities to secure a bad credit auto loan as there are a loan for consumers with good credit.
+When you consider the options, there are many opportunities to secure a bad credit auto loan.